mantil-io/example-todo/README.md

 ## Installation

-To locally create a new project from this template run:
+To locally create a new project from this example run:
 ```
 mantil new app --from todo
 cd app